Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 The assumption when randomly sampling from the entire dataset is that each iteration is unconnected to the previous.
 This is true in our vanilla transformer, but now that we have added memory we need the context chunks for a given song to be in order.

-A naive approach would be just to chunk each song into conhtext sized blocks.
-The problem is that songs can be any length, so if we are doing song-per-batch-dimension then we need to either cop all to the shortest in the batch or pad all songs to the length of the longest with useless tokens.
+A naive approach would be just to chunk each song into context sized blocks.
+The problem is that songs can be any length, so if we are doing song-per-batch-dimension then we need to either crop all songs to the length of the shortest in the batch or pad all songs to the length of the longest with useless tokens.

 ### Contiguous batches